 Pablo Ripollés, Josep Marco-Pallarés, Ulrike Hielscher, Anna Mestres-Missé, Claus Tempelmann, Hans-Jochen Heinze, Antoni Rodríguez-Fornells, Toemme Noesselt.
 “The Role of Reward in Word Learning and Its Implications for Language Acquisition”.

-In other words, bilingual participants have larger size of vocabulary knowledge and they enjoy better word reading skill.
+In other words, bilingual participants have a larger size of vocabulary knowledge and they enjoy better word reading skills.

 Zohreh Kassaian, Saeedeh Esmae’li (2011).
-“The Effect of Bilinguality on L3 Breadth of Vocabulary Knowledge and Word Reading Skill”.
+“The Effect of Bilingualism on L3 Breadth of Vocabulary Knowledge and Word Reading Skill”.

 That’s right.
-By learning a new languages you will be able to gain insights into a different culture, access and enjoy the different entertainment, arts and customs that have developed in different regions over the centuries.
+By learning a new language you will be able to gain insights into a different culture, access and enjoy the different entertainment, arts, and customs that have developed in different regions over the centuries.

 You won’t have to be forced anymore to listen to movies with mediocre dubbing.
 No more awkward mumbling while singing songs of your favorite Japanese band!

 29. You will be a more aware spender

 I must admit that I didn’t expect that language learning can have such a side-effect.
 But hey!

 Would science lie?

 Anyway, speakers of multiple languages have also been shown to be more self-aware spenders, perceiving “hypothetical” and “real” money (the perceived difference between money on a credit card and money in cold, hard cash) more similarly than monolinguals.